 Papaitan is one of the popular Ilokano dishes and the original recipe calls for goat innards.
 The reason why it is called “papaitan” is because the dish is bitter by using goat bile as one of the ingredient but just enough to make it tasty.
-Since goat innards are not always available in the market, you can substitute it with beef innards like this recipe I have here, the beef papaitan.
+Since goat innards are not always available in the market, you can substitute it with beef innards like this recipe I have here, the beef papaitan or papaitan baka.
 Add the red chili and pour the the bile little by little.

 How To Cook Papaitan Baka (Beef Papaitan)